IdreesInc/Monocraft/README.md

 ### Windows

-Download the most recent `Monocraft.otf` file from the [Releases](https://github.com/IdreesInc/Minecraft-Mono/releases) page.
+Download the most recent `Monocraft.ttf` file from the [Releases](https://github.com/IdreesInc/Monocraft/releases) page.
 Right click on the downloaded font and select **Install**.
 You might need administrative access to install fonts, depending on your machine.

 ### Mac

-#### Manually

-Download the most recent `Monocraft.otf` file from the [Releases](https://github.com/IdreesInc/Minecraft-Mono/releases) page.
-Double click on the downloaded font file and select **Install Font** in the window that appears.
-More help available [here](https://support.apple.com/en-us/HT201749).

 #### Using Homebrew